-This table shows the NCR stock beneficially owned by each executive officer named in the Summary Compensation Table found on page 23 and each non-employee director as of December 31, 1998.
-As of that date, no individual director or executive officer beneficially owned 1% or more of NCR's stock, however, the directors and executive officers as a group beneficially owned 1.19%.
+This table shows the NCR stock beneficially owned by each executive officer named in the Summary Compensation Table found on page and each non-employee director as of December 31, 1998.
+No individual director or executive officer beneficially owns 1% or more of NCR's stock, nor do the directors and executive officers as a group.

-Name Beneficially Shares Covered by Exercisable Options(2) by Restricted

-Lars Nyberg, Director and Officer 343,925 297,543 16,661

-William Eisenman, Officer 133,100 126,855 3,784

-Tony Fano, Officer 144,881 134,392 4,327

-David Holmes, Director (4) 6,268 4,473 Θ

-Linda Fayne Levinson, Director (4) 6,268 4,473 0

-James Long, Director (4) 1,928 0 0

-Per-Olof Loof, Officer 87,968 83,398 4,396

-Ronald Mitsch, Director (4) 6,268 4,473 0

-C.K.
-Prahalad, Director 7,009 4,473 0

-James Robbins, Director (4)(5) 7,868 4,473 Θ

-William Stavropoulos, Director (4) 7,268 4,473 0

-Hideaki Takahashi, Officer 146,991 137,809 5,822

-Directors and Executive Officers as

-a Group (18 persons)(6) 1,173,354 1,059,149 47,226
+Name , Shares Covered by Exercisable Options(2) , Lars Nyberg, Director and Officer Mr. Eisenman, Officer Anthony Fano, Officer David R. Holmes, Director (4) Linda Fayne Levinson, Director (4) James R. Long, Director (4) Per-Olof Loof, Officer 4,473 4,473 Ronald A. Mitsch, Director (4) 4,473 C.K.
+Prahalad, Director 4,473 James O. Robbins, Director (4)(5) 4,473 William S. Stavropoulos, Director (4 Hideaki Takahashi, Officer Directors and Executive Officers as a Group ([#] persons)(6)) 4,473

 - (1) Some of NCR's executive officers and directors own fractional shares of NCR stock.
-For purposes of this table, all fractional shares have been rounded to the nearest whole number. - (2) Of the total number of shares of NCR stock beneficially owned by the Company's officers and directors, this column shows those shares the officers and directors have the right to acquire through stock option exercises within 60 days after December 31, 1998. - (3) Of the total number of shares of NCR stock beneficially owned by the Company's officers and directors, this column shows those shares which may be acquired within 60 days of December 31, 1998, pursuant to vested restricted stock units awarded under NCR's employee incentive compensation plans. - (4) Upon election to the board, each director received an initial grant of NCR common stock with a value of \$60,000 at the time of grant and was given the opportunity to defer immediate receipt of the grant.
+For purposes of this table, all fractional shares have been rounded to the nearest whole number. - (2) This column shows those shares the officers and directors have the right to acquire through stock option exercises within 60 days after December 31, 1998. - (3) This column shows those shares which may be acquired within 60 days of December 31, 1998, pursuant to vested restricted stock units awarded under NCR's employee incentive compensation plans. - (4) Upon election to the board, each director received an initial grant of NCR common stock with a value of \$60,000 at the time of grant and was given the opportunity to defer immediate receipt of the grant.
 Of those directors who elected to defer receipt of this grant, the table includes 1,795 units based on NCR common stock equivalents for each of Messrs.
-Holmes, Mitsch, and Robbins and Ms. Levinson, and 1,928 units based on NCR common stock equivalents for Mr. Long.
+Holmes, Mitsch, Robbins, and Stavropoulos and Ms. Levinson, and 1,928 units based on NCR common stock equivalents for Mr. Long.
 These units are held in deferred stock accounts as set forth below under the caption "Compensation of Directors."
 These deferred stock accounts are paid in stock.
 In addition, some directors have also elected to receive some or all of their annual retainer as deferred NCR common stock equivalents.
 As a result of this election, these directors each received the following number of stock units in deferred stock accounts: Mr. Holmes (1,658); Mr. Long (181); Dr. Mitsch (1,658); Mr. Robbins (1,658); and Mr. Stavropoulos (1,658).
 These deferred stock accounts are paid in either cash or stock, as elected by the director.
-The table does not include the deferred retainer amounts held in these deferred stock accounts. - (5) Includes 300 shares held by Mr. Robbins' children for which he disclaims any beneficial interest. - (6) Includes 56.25 shares held by three grandchildren of one of the executive officers for which he disclaims any beneficial interest.
+The table does not include the deferred retainer amounts held in these deferred stock accounts. - (5) [Includes [] shares held by [] for which he disclaims any beneficial interest.] - (6) [Includes [] shares held by [] of one of the executive officers for which he disclaims any beneficial interest.]